simonprickett/simonprickett.github.io/_posts/2021-11-06-raspberry-pi-coding-with-rust-traffic-lights.md

 ## Shopping List

-To try this out, you will need the following (links here mostly go to [Adafruit](https://www.adafruit.com/), UK customers may want to consider [Pimoroni](https://shop.pimoroni.com/) as a UK based alternative, Amazon has most if not all of this stuff too):
+To try this out, you will need the following (links here mostly go to [Adafruit](https://www.adafruit.com/), UK customers may want to consider [Pimoroni](https://shop.pimoroni.com/) as a UK based alternative.
+Amazon has most if not all of this stuff too):

 * A [Raspberry Pi](https://www.adafruit.com/product/3055) (I'll use the Pi 3 Model B here, but any model with GPIO pins will work — if you want to use the Pi Zero you’ll need to solder some headers onto it or buy one with those pre-attached).
 I'm going to assume you have a Pi 2, 3 or 4 with 40 pins
 * A [power supply](https://www.adafruit.com/product/1995) for your Pi (Raspberry Pi 4 requires a different [USB C power supply](https://www.adafruit.com/product/4298))